-Factors that increase the risk of a scrotal mass vary because of the variety of causes of abnormalities in the scrotum.
-Significant risk factors include the following:
+Factors that increase the risk of a scrotal mass vary because of the various causes of scrotal abnormalities.
+Significant risk factors include:

 Undescended or retractile testicle

-An undescended testicle is a testicle that never leaves the abdomen and, therefore, never enters the scrotum during fetal development or early infancy.
-A retractile testicle is one that has descended into the scrotum at some point but retreats to the abdomen.
-An undescended or retractile testicle may be linked to an increased risk of:
+An undescended testicle doesn't leave the abdomen and enter the scrotum during fetal development or early infancy.
+A retractile testicle descends into the scrotum, but retreats to the abdomen.
+Either might increase the risk of:

 - Inguinal hernia

 - Testicular torsion

 - Testicular cancer

 Abnormalities of the testicles, penis or kidneys present at birth (congenital) might increase the risk of a scrotal mass and testicular cancer later in life.